Human shield (law)

-Human shields are legally protected persons—either civilians or prisoners of war—who are either coerced or volunteer to deter attacks by occupying the space between a belligerent and a legitimate military target.
+Human shields are legally protected persons—either protected civilians or prisoners of war—who are either coerced or volunteer to deter attacks by occupying the space between a belligerent and a legitimate military target.
 The use of human shields is forbidden by Protocol I of the Geneva Conventions.
 It is also a specific intent war crime as codified in the Rome Statute, which was adopted in 1998.
-The language of the Rome Statute prohibits "utilizing the presence of a civilian or other protected person to render certain points, areas, or military forces immune from military operations."
+The language of the Rome Statute of the International Criminal Court prohibits "utilizing the presence of a civilian or other protected person to render certain points, areas, or military forces immune from military operations".

-Historically the law of armed conflict only applied to sovereign states.
-Non-international conflicts were governed by the domestic law of the State concerned.
-Under the current terms of the Rome Statute the use of human shields is defined as a war crime only in the context of an international armed conflict.
+Historically, the law of armed conflict only applied to sovereign states; non-international conflicts were governed by the domestic law of the state concerned.
+Under the current terms of the Rome Statute, the use of human shields is defined as a war crime only in the context of an international armed conflict.

 After the end of World War II, non-international armed conflicts have become more commonplace.
 The Customary International Humanitarian Law guide suggests that rules prohibiting use of civilians as human shields are "arguably" customary in non-international armed conflict.
 The development and application of humanitarian law to modern asymmetric warfare is currently being debated by legal scholars.